Manhattan prosecutor urges judge to reject Trump lawsuit over tax returns

-NEW YORK, Sept 23 (Reuters) - A Manhattan state prosecutor on Monday urged a federal judge to dismiss U.S. President Donald Trump’s bid to block a subpoena seeking eight years of his tax returns as part of a criminal investigation.
+NEW YORK (Reuters) - A Manhattan state prosecutor on Monday urged a federal judge to dismiss U.S. President Donald Trump’s bid to block a subpoena seeking eight years of his tax returns as part of a criminal investigation.

 Manhattan District Attorney Cyrus Vance argued in a court filing that Trump must not be allowed to assert “blanket immunity from criminal prosecution,” including for conduct before he took office.
 Vance also argued that the dispute belongs in New York state court, where a grand jury issued the subpoena, not in federal court.